OtterFlip/gnomouse/README.md

 ## Intro

 GNOMouse is a [GNOME Shell Extension](https://extensions.gnome.org) which enables you to use your keyboard instead of your mouse for the following mouse events: movement, right-click, left-click, double-click, and drag.
+Currently only works on GNOME 46 with X11.

 GNOMouse is inspired by the [Mouseless product](https://mouseless.click), which offers support for non-QWERTY keyboards, multiple screens, keystroke customization, localization, layout customization, and works the same across all major desktop platforms.
 You may want to consider that product for its enhanced functionality.
 The author of GNOMouse has no affiliation with the Mouseless product.